 4. Children’s Toys

 Yes you will get good deals, but the best time to wait for children’s toys is the first couple of weeks in December.
 Also remember that toy retailers deliberately do not release enough stock of popular toys in the run up to Christmas so that they create a shortage and delay some of their sales for January.
 So if you’re after a cult-toy this Christmas and don’t want to miss out, then definitely go for it on Black Friday.

 If you’d rather not have a disappointed child instead of saving money, then throw caution to the wind and just buy it now.
 But if you’re after the best deal, do wait if you can.
-Also children will get so many things, that you can include a note from Santa to say that the toy its on its way and that they will get it in January.
+Also, children will get so many things, that you could include a note from Santa to say that the toy is on its way and that they will get it in January.
 Nothing like delayed gratification and an extra toy in January.

-Some people probably can’t believe I’m saying this as a fashion blogger, but I would suggest you avoid buying Winter clothes on Black Friday.
-Yes, there are great deals to be had on clothes, and if you are going to shop the Black Friday sales I’d suggest that you buy the things you need – new coat, a lovely pair of shoes, Christmas party outfits and things you’ve wanted for a while that are on sale on Black Friday.
+Yes, there are great deals to be had on clothes and if you are going to shop the Black Friday sales I’d suggest that you buy the things you need – new coat, a lovely pair of shoes, Christmas party outfits and and the things you’ve wanted for a while that are on sale on Black Friday.
 There are some great deals to be had.

 The jury is out on this one.
-The reason why experts advise avoiding Jewellery on Black Friday is that typically deals on jewellery deals have usually be reserved for Valentines Day (of course) and Mothers Day (yessssssssss!).
+The reason why experts advise avoiding jewellery on Black Friday is that typically deals on jewellery have usually be reserved for Valentine’s Day and Mothers Day.
 However, more and more jewellery brands are giving us Black Friday discounts, so I don’t think you necessarily need to avoid spending on jewellery on Black Friday if there isn’t a more appropriate gift for someone, or yourself of course!